Crisis Core: FF7 Reunion (Review and Christian thoughts)

 "I have twenty-three tiny wishes, but you probably won't remember them all, so I put them all together into one...
 I'd like to spend more time with you."

 Along Zack's journey, you meet Aerith.
-And I don't know a single person who doesn't like Aeriththat includes Zack, too.
+And I don't know a single person who doesn't like Aerith一that includes Zack, too.
 Upon meeting, they become close friends and even develop romantic feelings.
 The romance between them is simple and sweet.
 It adds something heartwarming to the plot, and it's a very clean romance, too.
 No intimate touching or kissing.
 Only a date and sweet moments.
 It was exciting to see Aerith in this game before the events of FF7.
 Her character is so light and sweet, and she's always found in the church praying or planting flowers.
-Nothing bad to say here, everyone enjoys Aerith.

 The story unfolds more as Zack keeps running into Genesis, and defeating him... again... and again.
 It's honestly pretty tiring and annoying how many times you have to fight him.
-Hard fights, too, and they are not the only boss fights in the game.
 You have to fight A LOT of boss fights.
 But during your journey to defeat Genesis and become a hero, you actually get to see how Zack meets Cloud.

 "If only I were a SOLDIER..."